Elvisrono/code-challenge/README.md

 - (Optional) Open it in ``Visual Studio Code``

+- Install required dependencies from npm

+      npm install
+- Run the application

+      npm start
+ - The use of conditional statement is used in order to completed the challenge.

 # code-challenge grading system
 This application is created to maintain a record of student database.
 Once entered a record cannot be deleted or modified.
 The Teachear can get list of all students or a particular student grades.
 It mainly uses else if statements to determine the students grade.